daudhrimon/daudhrimon/README.md

 ##### Mobile App Developer - Android
 I love to solve problems using technology that improves user’s life on a major scale.
 Over the last several years, I have been developing various mobile apps in different areas.

-Skills: Kotlin / Java / Android / Dart / Flutter
+Skills: Kotlin / Java / Android

 - 🔭 I’m currently working at Bdtask Ltd